Ideas for Making the Back to School Transition Smooth and Seamless

 - Familiarize children with school behaviors.
 Help prepare children entering preschool or kindergarten by role-playing at home.
-Transform a room into a classroom, or use the Pretend & Play® School Set from Learning Resources to play school and familiarize young children with school behaviors and activities.
+Transform a room into a classroom, or use the Pretend & Play® School Set to play school and familiarize young children with school behaviors and activities.
 A visit with your child to their real school is also important.

 - Establish homework rules.
 Before school starts determine what the homework rules will be and clearly communicate those rules to all students in the family.
 Take into account that children, depending on age and personality, are different in their approach to homework.

 After School Begins:

 - Show an interest.
 Ask your child about school activities and talk about what was discussed in school that day.
 Take your child to the library to check out materials for homework and make time to read with your child as often as you can.

 - Reward progress in homework.
 If your child has been successful in homework completion and is working hard, celebrate that success with a special event (e.g., pizza, a walk, a trip to the park) to reinforce the positive effort.

 - Stay connected with teachers.
 Once school starts, be a partner with your children's teachers.
 Establish a dialogue with them and continue it from the beginning to the end of the school year.
 Studies have proven there is a direct connection between student success and parental involvement.